BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 # Designing geospatial data portals

-## User research driven guidance for developers and UX and service designers on how to create geospatial data portals that meet user needs.
+> User research driven guidance for developers and designers on how to create geospatial data portals that meet user needs.

 # Spatial data portals